 The only explanation as to how Chip got his hat that's available anywhere today is an out-of-print comic book.
 There are rumors that the movie cut of "To the Rescue" has a similar scene in it, but it hasn't been aired anywhere since 1988.
 Unfortunately those rumors are unfounded; the sequence where Chip first appears wearing his hat is the same in the movie cut as in the mini-series currently available.

-Alliterative Name: Several one-off characters, including Monty's father, Cheddarhead Charlie, plus the regular villain, Professor Norton Nimnul.
+Alliterative Name: Several one-off characters, including Monty's parents, Camembert Kate and Cheddarhead Charlie, plus the regular villain, Professor Norton Nimnul.

 Anachronic Order: The canonical episode order is an often discussed issue.
-It is clear, however, that the episodes have been neither produced nor ever aired in their canonical order.
+It is clear, however, that the episodes have been neither produced nor ever aired in their canonical order (though it has been said that season one .
 After all, the pilot is part of Season 2.

 Animal Jingoism: Maltese de Sade's universal dog hatred in particular.
 And there has to be a reason behind Monterey Jack's cat phobia.